 It’s more common in women around the time of childbirth or after menopause.
 It can also happen in people who have diabetes, a chronic cough (due to asthma, smoking or bronchitis), constipation or obesity.

-Urge incontinence: The person suddenly and urgently need to wee.
+Urge incontinence: The person suddenly and urgently needs to wee.
 This condition is sometimes called an unstable or overactive bladder.
 People with urge incontinence feel like their bladder is fuller than it actually is.
 They may need to wee very often, including during the night.

 Urge incontinence often gets worse as they age, and can be triggered by stress or by drinking caffeine in tea, coffee and fizzy drinks or alcohol.
 It’s also linked to stroke, Parkinson's disease, multiple sclerosis and other health conditions that interfere in the messages sent between the bladder and the brain.

 Incontinence associated with chronic retention: The bladder doesn’t empty properly so it leaks small amounts of urine.
 This can happen due to a blockage in the urethra (the tube leading from the bladder out of the body), an enlarged prostate, a prolapse, or damage to the nerves around the bladder or pelvic floor muscles.